wso2/docs-is/en/docs/learn/working-with-acr-and-amr.md

-# Working with ACR and AMR

-Explore the following sections to learn about Authentication Class Reference (ACR) and Authentication Method Reference (AMR) and how they are used in WSO2 Identity Server for adaptive authentication.
+# Authentication Context Class Reference (ACR)  and Authentication Method Reference (AMR)

-### About ACR and AMR

-Let's learn about ACR and AMR.

-#### What is ACR
+!!!
+Tip
+    You may first try the sample [Configuring ACR-Based Adaptive Authentication](../../learn/configuring-acr-based-adaptive-authentication) as a quick start

-ACR is an optional parameter that is used in SAML and OpenID Connect (OIDC) requests.
+Authentication Context Class Reference (ACR) is an optional parameter that is used in SAML and OpenID Connect (OIDC) requests.
 This parameter enables the service providers to send additional information to the identity provider so that the identity provider can enforce additional assurance in the user authentication flow, i.e., it would indicate the business rules that are required to be satisfied during authentication.
 In certain contexts, ACR is referred to as the level of assurance (LoA).

 Even though the ACR values and their interpretations are not defined by any specification, there are common, recommended ACR values widely-accepted by the industry (see below).